 What is stress?

-Stress is your body’s response to difficult situations that require immediate action or adjustment.
-Stress may trigger the ‘fight or flight’ response as the body prepares to fight or escape from a perceived threat.
-This is accompanied by increase in heart rate, release of hormones such as cortisol, reduced blood flow to certain organs and slower digestion.
+Stress may trigger the ‘fight-or-flight’ stress response as the body prepares to fight or escape a perceived threat.
+This stress response is accompanied by increased heart rate, the release of hormones such as cortisol, reduced blood flow to certain organs, and slower digestion.

 Types of stress include: